SixArm/sixarm_ruby_pro_logger/README.md

     gem install sixarm_ruby_pro_logger --test --trust-policy HighSecurity

-## Examples

-Create:

-    @logger = ProLogger.new(:hostname => 'www', :timestamp_format => "%Y-%m-%d %H:%M:%SZ")

-Usage:

-    @logger.info("Hello")
-    => "2011-12-31 12:59:59Z www rails[123] Hello"

 ## Options

-Intialization options:
+Intialize options:

-* hostname: the first piece of our server's hostname, e.g. "www"; default is "localhost"
-* timestamp_format: how to print the time; default is standard "%Y-%m-%d %H:%M:%SZ"
-* message_separator: print this between message items; default is " ### "
+  * time_format: A format string for the `time.strftime` method.
+      Defaults to `"%Y-%m-%dT%H:%M:%SZ"` which is ISO 8601 format.

+  * progname: The running program name.
+      Default is `$PROGRAM_NAME`.

+  * hostname: The server host name.
+      Default is `Socket.gethostname`.

+  * pid: The process id number.
+      Default is `Process.pid`.

+  * message_separator: Text to use to join mutiple messages.
+      Default is " ... ".

-* backtrace_separator: print this between exception backtrace items; default is " | "
+  * backtrace_separator: Print this between exception backtrace lines.
+      Default is " ... ".

-* line_separator: change any message newlines to this; default is " /// "
+  * line_separator: Change any message newlines to this text.
+      Default is " ... ".

 Example:

-    @logger = ProLogger.new(
+    Rails.logger.formatter = ProLogger.new(
-      :hostname => 'www',
-      :timestamp_format => "%Y-%m-%d %H:%M:%SZ"
+      strftime: "%Y-%m-%dT%H:%M:%SZ",
+      progname: "my_program"
+      hostname: "my.example.com",
+      pid: 1000,
+      line_separator: " / "
+      backtrace_separator " \"
+      message_separator: " | "
     )

 The message can be:

   * a string: print the string, with leading whitespace stripped, and newlines replaced by line_separator.

   * an exception: print the class, message, and backtrace items separated by backtrace_separator.

   * an array of messages: print the items in the array, separated by message_separator.

   * any object: first convert it to a string using object.inspect, then print it as a string as above.

+## Thanks

 Thanks to topfunky for the open source custom logger at: https://github.com/topfunky/hodel_3000_compliant_logger/

 ## Changes

+* 2014-03-15 2.0.0 Upgrades to be a formatter plus new options
-* 2012-03-14 1.0.0 Update docs, tests
+* 2012-03-14 1.1.0 Update docs, tests
 * 2011-11-27 1.0.0 Publish